alexttx/emacs-demo/README.md

   (select-window (next-window)))
 ```

-Then we hired a young guy.
+Then we hired a young kid.
 He laughed at my misfortune and threw around phrases
 like "language server".
 It took a few years, but I finally took the bait and
 jumped into 21st century Emacs.
 While learning about using language servers with
 Emacs, I learned of several new (to me) features.

 I initially created this emacs demo as a way to experiment with various emacs
-packages, (e.g., [lsp-mode](https://melpa.org/#/lsp-mode) for interacting with
-language servers), without having to modify my own emacs configuration.
-Along
+packages without having to modify my own emacs configuration.
+But it is morphed
-the way I discovered some new (to me) features that I also wanted to experiment
-with.
-It turns out the configuration files here can also be used as template
-for your own configuration files.

-So this demo now serves three purposes:
+into a demo with three purposes:
-- it provides a way to experiment with emacs packages in a sandbox environment
+- it facilitates experimenting with emacs packages in a sandbox environment
-- it provides examples of nifty things you can do during emacs initialization
+- it contains examples of nifty and useful things you can do during emacs initialization
 - it can be used as a template for your `~/.emacs.d` initialization

 These three topics are discussed in more detail below.

-The code in this repo's [emacs.d](./emacs.d/) is based [Kaushal
+Most of the "nifty and useful" emacs initialization tricks came from [Kaushal
-Modi's example emacs config files](https://github.com/kaushalmodi/.emacs.d/).
+Modi's emacs config files](https://github.com/kaushalmodi/.emacs.d/).

 ## TLDR